Asymptotic Power Utility-Based Pricing and Hedging: Semi-explicit formulas in concrete models

 For exponential L\'evy models, Theorem \ref{s:mainresult} indeed leads to a mean-variance hedging problem.
 Consequently, semi-explicit formulas for the objects of interest are provided by the results of Hubalek et al.\ \cite{hubalek.al.05} for mean-variance hedging in exponential L\'evy models.

 To this end, we fix a univariate exponential L\'evy model $S=S_0\E(X)>0$, with some non-monotone square-integrable L\'evy process $X$.
 Its L\'evy-Khintchine triplet relative to the truncation function $h(x)=x$ is denoted by $(b^X,c^X,F^X)$.
-Finally, we suppose throughout that the optimal fraction $\widehat{\eta}$ for the pure investment problem lies in the interior of $\scr{C}^0$, implying that all assumptions of Sections \ref{s:kramkov.sirbu} and \ref{s:alternative} are satisfied.
+Finally, we suppose throughout that the optimal fraction $\widehat{\eta}$ for the pure investment problem lies in the interior of the admissible fractions of wealth in stock $\scr{C}^0$, implying that all assumptions of Sections \ref{s:kramkov.sirbu} and \ref{s:alternative} are satisfied.

 \begin{bem} By \cite[Lemma A.8]{kallsen.goll.99a}, the stock price can also be written as the ordinary exponential $S=S_0\exp(\tilde{X})$ of the L\'evy process $\tilde{X}$ with L\'evy-Khintchine triplet